 The following sets forth certain information concerning the persons (other than Messrs.
-Malone and Maffei who are also expected to serve as directors of Spinco and are described above) who are the existing executive officers of Liberty Media and who are expected to serve as Spinco's initial executive officers immediately following the Spin-Off, including their ages, directorships held and a description of their business experience, including positions held with Liberty Media (including its predecessors).
-All of these executive officers also hold the positions indicated below with Liberty Interactive and provide such services pursuant to a services agreement entered into between Liberty Interactive and Liberty Media in connection with the Split-Off.
-Notwithstanding the multiple roles to be served by these persons at Spinco, Starz and/or Liberty Interactive following the Spin-Off, Spinco and Liberty Media believe the following persons are the most qualified and appropriate to serve in these multiple roles during the post-Spin-Off transition period given such persons' in-depth knowledge of and experience with the businesses of Spinco, Liberty Media and Liberty Interactive.
-No assurance can be given, however, as to whether or how long these executive officers will continue to serve at any of the companies.
+Malone and Maffei who are also expected to serve as directors of Spinco and are described above) who are the existing executive officers of Liberty Media (other than Richard Baer who is becoming an executive officer of Liberty Media on January 1, 2013) and who are expected to serve as Spinco's initial executive officers immediately following the Spin-Off, including their ages, directorships held and a description of their business experience, including positions held with Liberty Media (including its predecessors).
+All of these executive officers also hold (or, in the case of Mr. Baer, will hold) the positions indicated below with Liberty Interactive and provide such services pursuant to a services agreement entered into between Liberty Interactive and Liberty Media in connection with the Split-Off.
+Notwithstanding the multiple roles to be served by these persons at Spinco and Liberty Interactive following the Spin-Off, Spinco and Liberty Media believe the following persons are the most qualified and appropriate to serve in these multiple roles during the post-Spin-Off transition period given such persons' indepth knowledge of and experience with the businesses of Spinco and Liberty Interactive.
+No assurance can be given, however, as to whether or how long these executive officers will continue to serve at either of the companies.